-It is considered, by many, the top safari destinations in Africa with incredible diversity of both wildlife and landscapes.
+Botswana is considered, by many, the top safari destination in Africa with incredible diversity of both wildlife and landscapes.
 Approximately 1/3 of all elephants that remain in Africa can be found in Botswana.
 Painted Wolf (also known as the African Wild Dog) are frequently seen.
 Large prides of lions and healthy leopard and cheetah populations await the safari traveler.
 Tens of thousands of zebra and wildebeest migrate to the Central Kalahari every December to March/April to take advantage of a greening landscape.

-Botswana has become our favorite destination during what many in the industry refer to as the green season or secret season.
+Still, Botswana has become our favorite destination during what many in the industry refer to as the green season or secret season.
 It is a quieter time of year and if you want to learn more, click on the big red button below.

 Click on the following link for detailed information on Botswana’s diverse wildlife areas.
 Botswana Tourism